Harry Shaw is a filmmaker based in East London, UK.

-Harry's short documentary about dementia called 'DON'T THINK TWICE', with music by Bob Dylan qualified for the BIFAs in 2022.
-His latest short, 'SUGAR BABIES' - a hypnotic queer drama did the same.
-The film has been nominated for Cannes Independent Short Award, Best Drama in British Short Film Awards and has been shortlisted for two Shark Awards for Best Director and Best Film.
+His latest short film as writer/director, ’Sugar Babies’ is a hypnotic queer drama which has been nominated for Cannes Independent Short Awards, Best Drama at the British Short Film Awards and two Shark Awards, Best Director and Best Film.

 Other accolades:

-- Able to run super fast
+• Can run super fast

 Contact Me